ckuttruff/chessdb/README.md

 * Much appreciation to sites like chessgames.com and others, but the design is stale and search is limited

 ### Future plans
-* Production deploy
-  - ensuring we have enough compute resources for demand
 * Better search interface
   - allow one to enter FEN string or edit board more easily
 * Pagination for search results